Ohio law requires every business with employees to provide workers’ compensation insurance purchased through a state agency.

 There might be other family members who qualify as wholly or partially dependent, but that would be evaluated on a case-by-case basis.

-Death benefits are 66 and two-thirds percent of the worker’s average weekly wage, within the state maximum and minimum, which changes annually.
+Death benefits are 66.67% of the worker’s average weekly wage, within the state maximum and minimum, which changes annually.
 The BWC would decide how to allocate benefits among dependents.
 Generally, the spouse would receive benefits until he or she dies or remarries.
 Upon remarriage, the spouse would receive two years’ worth of benefits in a single lump sum.

 The workers’ compensation death benefits also include up to $5,500 for burial expenses.